fei-chang/Gaze_Dataset_Collection/README.md

 <details>
 <summary> Annotation Tool </summary>

-At [CVAT Online](http://43.138.12.230:8080/), used for create annotations on videos.
+VIPL组内CVAT平台：At [CVAT Online](http://43.138.12.230:8080/), used for create annotations on videos.
 Some helper functions can be found at `cvat_utils.py`

 Usage:
 1. Conver exported cvat annotation file to dictionary.
 (Exported format: CVAT for video 1.1)